ViliTrusheva/travel-destination/README.md

 You can view the Figma prototype <a href="https://www.figma.com/design/CcbkZ3X8qdqRTn1q9cL8c9/Travel-Destination-Project?node-id=0-1&t=vSczKiC8VEynPsZE-1" target="_blank">here</a>.

+## Features
+- Backend built with Node.js, Express, and MongoDB.
+- Frontend served using Nginx.
+- Dockerized containers for the frontend, backend, and MongoDB database.
+- Docker Compose for managing multi-container setup.
+- CRUD operations for travel destinations.
+- User authentication for login/signup.

 ## API Routes for Testing in Postman

 By default, the server listens on **port 3000**.